Chieze-Franklin/Bolt.js-Book/users-api.md

 `{`

-`"app" : String //the nameh of the app to start`
+`"username" : String,`

+`"password" : String`

 `}`

 ### response

-If the app is started successfully, the `body` field of the response should hold a context object.
+If the user was added successfully, the `body` field of the response should hold a user object.

-* To know if a server was started for the app, check if their is a defined `port` field for the context object.

-* To know if a server was started on another process, check if there is a defined `pid` field for the context object.

 ### security

-A check is made to see if the current user has the right to start an app.
-For startup apps, no such check may be made.

-### note

-Calling this endpoint multiple times for a particular app does not start multiple servers for it; if an app's server is already running a new one will **not** be started.
+Only system apps \(and native views\) can send requests to this endpoint.

 ---